Last updated on 20th May 2013

 Every few weeks I scan through all the articles I've found interesting in the previous month (in the general areas of stress, health & wellbeing) and then filter them into four narrower, more specific mailings.
 One is primarily for cognitive-behavioural therapists linked with the British Association for Behavioural & Cognitive Psychotherapies (BABCP) and other CBT organizations around the world.
 This set of abstracts focuses particularly on cognitive therapy in its many applications (anxiety, depression, psychotic disorders, etc).
 Click on BABCP mailing to see the 30 abstracts (mostly from March) that I have listed.

-A second, and more recent development, is for people who have expressed an interest in keeping up to date with research relevant to compassion - see the post "Proposal for a BABCP special interest group on compassion" - and the Compassion mailing for 11 abstracts that I've recently sent out.
+A second, and more recent development, is for people who have expressed an interest in keeping up to date with research relevant to compassion - see the post "Proposal for a BABCP special interest group on compassion" - this month there are 14 abstracts in the Compassion mailing.

 The fourth mailing is to the editor of the British Holistic Medical Association (BHMA) newsletter.
 Back in the early 1980's I was on the working party that set up the BHMA.
 I'm not much involved with them now - partly because many of their original objectives have been achieved and are now mainstream.
-This month's BHMA mailing contains 36 abstracts covering a multitude of stress, health & wellbeing related subjects including stress management's reduction of gene expression in cancer sufferers, the interaction between anxiety & depression, scent's effect on subsequent behaviour, a dark side of creativity, low carbon economies & health, military training & personality, change in couple intimacy & subsequent sexual behaviour, patient enablement & physician empathy, how video produces more flattering images than still cameras, and much more.
+This month's BHMA mailing contains 48 abstracts covering a multitude of stress, health & wellbeing related subjects including measuring mindfulness, therapists crying in therapy, how personality changes, cognitive refocusing for insomnia, chewing gum & mental quickness, how oral contraceptives change women's mate preferences, parenthood & mental health, the benefits of grief rituals, meat consumption & mortality, caffeine use & reduction in traffic accidents, using placebos to enhance cognitive ability, and much more.